Travis Nelson (politician)

-Travis Nelson is an American politician and nurse serving as a member of the Oregon House of Representatives from the 44th district.
+Travis E. Nelson is an American politician and nurse serving as a member of the Oregon House of Representatives from the 44th district.
 He assumed office on February 1, 2022.
 He is the first openly LGBTQ+ man of color and the first openly LGBTQ+ African American to ever serve in the Oregon Legislature.

 Early life and education

-Nelson was born in poverty to teenage parents in Louisiana and moved to Kennewick, Washington as a child.
-He earned an Associate of Science in Nursing from Columbia Basin Community College and a Bachelor of Science in Nursing from Washington State University.
+Nelson is the grandson of Louisiana sharecroppers and his parents grew up under Jim Crow segregation.
+He was born in poverty in northern Louisiana to a teen mother.
+His parents moved he and his sister to Kennewick, Washington as a child, in search of a better life.
+While working as a janitor, landscaper, and coach, he earned an Associate of Science in Nursing degree from Columbia Basin Community College and went on to earn a Bachelor of Science in Nursing degree from Washington State University.

 Career

 Travis Nelson started his career as a nurse for PeaceHealth in the Portland, Oregon area, specializing in medical, surgical, cardiac, rehabilitation and emergency nursing.
-Nelson is currently a union representative and the vice president of the Oregon Nurses Association.
-Nelson was appointed to the Oregon House of Representatives in February 2022 by members of the Multnomah County Commission, succeeding Tina Kotek.
+Nelson is currently a union representative and the former vice president of the Oregon Nurses Association.
+Nelson was appointed to the Oregon House of Representatives in February 2022 by members of the Multnomah County Commission, succeeding Tina Kotek who went on to become governor.

+Oregon House of Representatives

 In his first legislative session, he secured $15 million for a new aquatic complex in North Portland. in 2022, he was appointed to serve on the state Reproductive Health and Access to Care Work Group in anticipation of the overturning of Roe Vs. Wade.
 This workgroup was charged with ensuring that Oregon closed gaps in reproductive health rights.